 We all know giving back is the right thing to do.
 We all love that warm feeling in our hearts when we do something that’s bigger than ourselves.
 Sometimes, however, we can feel trapped in our tight finances.
 You start thinking about starting your Go Fund Me page, and the endless list of expenses leaves very little room to be charitable.
 We’ve all been there.
 But, maybe what we need to change is how we see charitable donations.
 So, in honour of Breast Cancer Awareness Month, let’s take a look at how to work a donation into your budget.
+By the way, consider Nify if you need a small loan.

 Giving: it’s not something we focus on, most of the time.
 However, October is a bit different.
 In case you haven’t noticed the array of pink, October is Breast Cancer Awareness Month.
 Of course, giving is a season that can last all year long.